JoshuaJwakdak/UML-Class-and-Use-Case-Diagrams-to-Solidity/README.md

 download and install Docker from the official website: Docker Desktop.

 2. Download UML-to-Solidity Docker Image:D
-Download the Docker image tarball (uml_to_solidity.tar) provided by the author.
+Download the Docker image tarball (uml_to_solidity.tar) provided.

-4. Load Docker Image:
+3. Load Docker Image:
 Open a terminal or command prompt and navigate to the directory containing the downloaded tarball.
 Run the following command to load the Docker image: